fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Editors `vim` (`vi`) and `nano` are pre-installed.
 * You may not install additional software from package repos or other locations except when directed by an exam question, and only from the links it gives you.
     * **NOTE** You won't be asked to install anything (e.g. CNI plugins) for which a link isn't present in the allowed docs.
 You will be provided with a link in the question.
-* Until such time as killer.sh update their user interface, it will no longer be a close representation of the real exam environment, however they are now working on it - [preview here](https://killercoda.com/kimwuestkamp/scenario/cks-cka-ckad-remote-desktop).
-You should still do killer though, even on the old UI for the question experience.
+* There is a simulation of the exam environment [here](https://killercoda.com/kimwuestkamp/scenario/cks-cka-ckad-remote-desktop).

 **A note about Terminal Emulator**